Annick Billon

 Annick Billon (born 3 August 1967) is a French politician serving as a member of the Senate since 2014.
 Until 2017, she served as deputy mayor of Château-d'Olonne and as vice president of Les Sables d'Olonne Agglomération.

+Biography

+She was initially deputy mayor of Château-d'Olonne, responsible for urban planning, until September 2017, and then remained a municipal councilor, as well as vice-president of the Olonnes community of municipalities.
+She has been a senator for Vendée since 2014.

+On October 26, 2017, she succeeded Chantal Jouanno as chair of the delegation for women's rights.